 Regions of lush vineyards, rich food produce, olive groves in abundance and those all too familar Tuscan cypress trees.
 Not forgetting, those hilltop towns and villages which dominate the landscapes.

-We started the route at Greve in Chianti, where a really good Motorhome Sosta in the town provided us with a couple of free nights parking.
+We started this scenic route at Greve in Chianti, parking at a really good Motorhome Sosta right in the town.
+Guess what?
+Better still – it was free and had a dump area!

 After a couple of days exploring the lovely foodie town of Greve, we were ready to move on and continue this tour of Tuscany Chianti and Val D’Orcia.

-Firstly, stopping for a look at Radda in Chianti, another historic, hilltop wine town and a great place to have a stroll.
-There is a Motorhome Sosta here but once we’d seen the town itself, we chose to drive to the next village on our list!
+First stopping for a visit to Radda in Chianti, another historic hilltop wine town and a great place to have a stroll.
+There is a Motorhome Sosta here but once we’d seen the town itself, we chose to drive to the next village on our list.

-A drive through vineyards lead us to the hilltop village of Panzano and a free motorhome Sosta next to the vines.
+A drive through vineyards lead us to another of the hilltop villages, this time – Panzano and a free motorhome Sosta next to the vines.
 After a stroll around the village itself, taking in the views of the countryside, we decided to head on to another historic little village for the night.

 Arriving just as darkness set in, the only sign of life in the village was from a fairy lit restaurant terrace.